 or poisons, in your body.

-you process protein.
-Your body treats ammonia as a waste product.
-It turns it into bloodstream moves the urea to your kidneys, where it is eliminated in your urine.
+while you process protein.
+Your body treats ammonia as a waste product, and gets rid bloodstream moves the urea to your kidneys, where it is eliminated in your urine.
 But ammonia will build up in your body if you can't get rid of urea.
 This can sometimes happen if you have kidney or liver failure.
-It can also happen if you have a urea cycle disorder, a genetic disorder that means your body is missing one of the enzymes that remove ammonia from the blood.
+It can also happen if you have a urea cycle disorder, a genetic disorder that means your body is missing any of the enzymes that remove ammonia from the blood.
 The ammonia blood test is an initial screening test for diagnosing urea cycle problems.

 coma or death.

-A child's reaction to too much ammonia can include seizures, breathing difficulties, response, and potentially death.
+A child's reaction to too much ammonia can include seizures, breathing trouble, lower response, and potentially death.